natsxki/raytracer-diamond/README.md

 ### Scene & lighting

-- Two movable colored lights (a red one and a blue one 🔴🔵)
+- Two movable colored lights (a red one and a blue one)
 - Toggleable **mirror / matte** floor
 - **Dark / light** background modes
 - Save the current frame straight to a `.ppm` image